sergey-rubtsov/packer/README.md

 It is needed to send a package with different things.
 Each thing inside the package has such parameters as index number, weight and cost.
 The package has a weight limit.
-Our goal is to determine which things to put into the package so that the total weight is less than or equal to the package limit and the total cost is as large as possible.
+The goal is to determine which things to put into the package so that the total weight is less than or equal to the package limit and the total cost is as large as possible.
 It would be preferable to send a package which weights less in case there is more than one package with the same price.
 ## Solution
 The problem is well known decision problem, form of the knapsack problem.